I7-Examples/When-in-Rome-2/docs/source.txt

 Carry out filling it out on:
 	now the second noun is human-marked;
-	change moon of the second noun to the moon understood.
+	now moon of the second noun is the moon understood.

 Report filling it out on:
 	say "You write [moon understood] firmly on the label."